 This is different from simply increasing protein in the diet, because of the amino acid makeup of the body.
 BCAAs make up over a third of the amino acids in the body.
 Taking a supplement targets these amino acids specifically, whereas increasing protein intake would provide less.

 Some people start taking BCAAs to break a fitness plateau, improve workout performance, prevent delayed onset muscle soreness (DOMS), or prevent muscle wasting.
+Gym-goers often also mix BCAAs with other sports supplements like creatine.

 In a hospital setting, BCAAs are often used to help with certain liver conditions.